 After each comb-through, wipe the comb on a wet paper towel.
 Examine the scalp, comb, and paper towel carefully.

-The following measures can help reduce the risk of finding head lice in the home:
+The following measures can help

 - teaching children to avoid touching their head against those of other children during play